rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 ... and use that instead.

 7:12pm The ImageClassification.ipynb all works.
 Nice! ...
 Resume at page 69, 'The Second Variation of the Model' tomorrow ...

+## Thursday, August 31, 2023

+10:43am Continuing from page 69.
+Running the same notebook as above but with changes to JUST the transformations on the training data.

+11:35am I was running the notebook that ran yesterday on docker hfpt_July21 and it kept crashing.
+A Reboot solved the crashing problem.